 IFFCO signs MoU with ICAR for joint research, testing, validation of products

-Department of Agricultural Research Secretary and ICAR DG T Mohapatra and IFFCO MD U S Awasthi were present during the signing of agreement.
-Mohapatra said if the consumption of fertilizer can be reduced by even 15 per cent with the collaborative research and extension, it would be a significant contribution to agriculture and farming community.
+Dr US Awasthi, Managing Director of IFFCO said that research should be collaborative with industry as it will help in the dissemination of technology with contribution from best minds from both organisations.
+The objective of this collaboration is to serve the farmers in reducing consumption of chemical fertiliser by effective use of technology.

-Awasthi said the objective of the collaboration is to serve farmers in reducing consumption of chemical fertilizers by effective use of technology.
-"We are working to root out the chemicals from the soil.
-ICAR will give support and encouragement in these ventures," he added.
+He further said that the MoU would help in solving the problems of farmers.
+"This is another collaborative step to double the farmer's income by 2022, a vision by our Prime Minister Narendra Modi," he added.
+Yogendra Kumar, Marketing Director, IFFCO present in ICAR campus said that the MoU will help in testing, validation and dissemination of innovative products at an unprecedented pace which will benefit the farmers.

-Yogendra Kumar, marketing director, IFFCO, said the MoU will help in testing, validation and dissemination of innovative products to the field level..
+T Mohapatra, Secretary DARE and DG ICAR, who also chaired the session, said that with the collaborative research and extension, the ICAR can reduce the consumption of fertiliser to even 15 per cent and it will be a significant contribution to agriculture and farming community.
+(ANI)

 - READ MORE ON: